osman-mohmmed/hello-world/README.md

 # hello-world
 this is a hello world repository
-Hello everyone my name is Osman and this my first time in GitHub.
+Hello everyone my name is Osman and this my first time in GitHub Wow.